CubeHash

 CubeHash advanced to the second round of the competition, but was not chosen as one of the 5 finalists.
+According to NIST, it has a "simple, well-understood design" that is suitable for constrained environments.
+However, performance suffers for short messages when the processor does not have a vector unit.

 Bernstein has since tuned the parameters further and his main recommendation is CubeHash512, defined as CubeHash16+16/32+32–512.

 Operation

 This description refers to the latest specification, and not the NIST submission.

 CubeHash has 5 parameters, a certain instance is denoted by CubeHashi+r/b+f-h.